amitdhodi/spring-aop/README.md

 # spring-aop
-A sample maven project to demonstrate the spring aspect oriented programming.
+A sample maven project to demonstrate spring's aspect oriented programming in order to calculate the time taken by a service method to execute using @Around advice.

 # Steps to test the application:
 1. Clone the repository using git clone: